 Why would LMSD need to have money in reserve for big expenses?
 Is LMSD really growing that much?

-Two different independent demographers have come up with almost identical projections for the district.
-Sundance Associates, 117 Greenvale Court, Cherry Hill, NJ 08034-1701 and The Montgomery County Planning Commission.
+Two different independent demographers have come up with almost identical projections for Lower Merion School District.
+See the studies and presentations here:

 The studies show that “LMSD enrollment is at its highest levels in more than 40 years.”

 “LMSD has had the second-fastest enrollment growth rate in the Commonwealth and the largest growth by total number of students.

 Based on current projections by the Montgomery County Planning Commission, enrollment could surpass 9,300 students in the next ten years.”

 “Across the District, several schools are at or nearing capacity and need additional classroom space to accommodate students.” -

 District Enrollment Study, 2016 Update, Lower Merion School District Board of Directors, November 14, 2016, Prepared by the Montgomery County Planning Commission